Recycling collections are changing from Monday 3rd August

 Every week on your collection day, you will need to put out either your blue or your white sack, containing the recycling that is due for collection.

-Our crews will then empty your recycling into the vehicle before returning your sack to your collection point, so you can continue to reuse it.
+Our crews will then empty your recycling into the vehicle before returning your sack to your collection point on the kerbside, so you can continue to reuse it.

 When will my collections change?

-The start date for the new collection scheme is under review.
-We will deliver your new recycling sacks and collection calendar ahead of these changes.
-Your calendar will inform you when your first collection of your new bags will take place.
+The new collections will start week commencing Monday 3rd August.
+We will deliver your new recycling sacks and collection calendar ahead of this date.
+Your calendar will inform you when your first collection of your new sacks will take place.

 To help you get used to the changes, please check your new collection calendar to see what to put into each recycling sack and what day to put it out alongside your weekly food bin and black sacks, as well as any other items that are due to be collected.